 Fort HawkinsMacon

 Come visit the birthplace of Macon, Georgia!
-Fort Hawkins is now open Saturdays and Sundays from 12pm-4pm.
+Fort Hawkins is open Saturdays from 12pm-4pm.
 Fort Hawkins was established in 1806 by President Thomas Jefferson and Indian Agent Col. Benjamin Hawkins as an official U.S. Army Fort and Indian Factory for trading and meeting with the Native Americans in Middle Georgia.

 Ocmulgee National MonumentMacon